 I made the transition to light animation 6 years ago, but I’ve always loved outdoor light decorations.
 My father happily gave me the go-ahead to decorate our home with Christmas lights when I was twelve and I haven’t looked back since.
 Consequently, our house has always had a lot of lights at Christmas, and, on any other special occasion.

 The current madness started a few years ago when my daughter drew some pictures of spawning salmon, which we promptly decided would look great at Christmas.
-We built some outlines, added lights and set them out so they looked like they were swimming up a 60-foot river of lights.
+In 2011, we built some outlines, added lights and set them out so they looked like they were swimming up a 60-foot river of lights.
 A year later, I got them to “dance” to music – sort of.
 Since then I’ve added a mega-tree, arches, ground lights, and many other props.
-If you are in the area, come out to see the show.
-New additions this year are roof lights and driveway arches.
-I’m sure you’ll enjoy it.

-The show runs on a Raspberry Pi B+ running Falcon Player software originally written by David Pitts but now continuously updated by CaptainMurdock, which drives the controllers.
+The show runs on a Raspberry Pi 4 running Falcon Player software originally written by David Pitts but now continuously updated by a team of volunteer developers, which drives the controllers.
 The light animation sequences are created using Xlights/Nutcracker software, originally designed by Matt Brown (Xlights) Sean Meighan (Nutcracker) but now continuously updated by a team of volunteer developers.
 All the software and hardware I use is non-commercial.